TheMaskedGuy/ticket-system/README.md

-Sure, I can help you with that.
-Here is a sample README file for a NestJS app that can handle user feedback, tickets, and FAQs using Prisma, Postgres, and Docker:

 # NestJS App with Prisma, Postgres, and Docker

 This is a sample NestJS application that demonstrates how to use Prisma, Postgres, and Docker to handle user feedback, tickets, and FAQs.